 I'm a strong believer in protecting what makes our communities special.
 I'm a regional planner by training, and I value what makes one town or place stand out from the rest.
 If everything looked the same, why go there?
 You might as well stay home if your destination is identical to where you began.
+Creating a sense of identity is important, whether that's in a big city or a tiny town.

 I work at the Copper Harbor Trails Club, a nonprofit organization that develops and maintains non-motorized trails in and around Michigan's northernmost outpost.
 We are an advocate for outdoor recreation in a town where bikes easily outnumber people, in a region where success is judged by how many pairs of boots you've worn through, not how many bedrooms your house has.
 Being outside in the Keweenaw is a way of life, whether you bike, ski, hike, paddle, or run - I would know.
 As the CHTC's Executive Director, I am a champion for the Keweenaw's varied and growing trail network.
 Without groups like ours creating opportunities for low-impact recreation, where would future Nathan Invincibles roam?